GoogleChromeLabs/wp-reporting-api/readme.txt

 = Which browsers support the Reporting API specification? =

-The Reporting API standard is quite bleeding-edge, so support is currently very limited.
-The only browser supporting it is Chrome, where you will need to enable support via a command line argument `--enable-features=Reporting`.
-To learn how you can use Chrome command line arguments, please visit [www.chromium.org/developers/how-tos/run-chromium-with-flags](https://www.chromium.org/developers/how-tos/run-chromium-with-flags).
+The Reporting API standard is quite bleeding-edge, so support is currently still limited.
+The only browser supporting it at the moment is Chrome.

 = Where should I submit my support request? =